CRM Strategy, Delivery & Long-Term Success

 Some delivery models primarily optimise for staffing capacity and implementation throughput.
 In these environments, organisations are often purchasing access to resources rather than direct operational ownership or strategic guidance.

 That does not automatically make the model wrong.
 Many organisations need implementation scale.
 However, it does increase the importance of governance, architectural oversight, and supervision quality.
 A CRM resource supplied into a project is not automatically responsible for the wider operational outcome.
-In some cases, organisations are effectively receiving a capable individual contributor, but little surrounding structure, continuity, or strategic accountability.
+In some cases, organisations receive a capable individual contributor, but little surrounding structure, continuity, or strategic accountability.

 Generalist IT Providers And MSPs